susantiyuni/lumen-chat-eval/README.md

-## LUMEN Evaluation and Observability Framework
+## LUMEN Chatbot Evaluation and Observability Framework
 ### *with llms-as-judges ‍⚖️

 1. [Overview](#overview)